 - 1/2 cup shredded chihuahua cheese or any melting cheese

 - 1/3 loaf of fresh Italian bread

 - Finely chop the celery, green onion and jalapeño.

-- Brown the ground beef in a large sauté pan over medium-low heat.
+- Brown the ground beef in a large sauté pan over medium heat.
 Do your best to separate the beef into very small pieces using your cooking utensil.
-Cook for about five minutes.

 - Add garlic, shallot, celery and jalapeño.
-Cook another five minutes, stirring frequently, and season with a little salt and pepper.
+Cook about five minutes, stirring frequently, and season with a little salt and pepper.
 Cook one more minute.